IOCCC image by Matt Zucker

 mkiocccentry [options] workdir topdir

-To help you with editing a submission, the mkiocccentry(1) tool has some options to write OR read from an answers file so you do not have to input the information about the author(s) and the submission more than once (unless of course you need to make some changes, in which case you can use the option that overwrites the file).
+To help you with editing a submission, the mkiocccentry(1) tool has some options to write OR read from an answers file so you do not have to input the information about the author(s) and the submission more than once, unless of course you need to make some changes, in which case you can use the option that overwrites the file.
+If you do use the overwrite option, MAKE SURE you do not overwrite another file!

-See the FAQ on “mkiocccentry” for how to use this tool and the FAQ on “finer details of mkiocccentry” for even more information.
+See the FAQ on the “mkiocccentry tool” for how to use this tool and the FAQ on the “finer details of mkiocccentry” for even more information.

 Other mkiocccentry tools